protheeuz/shimmer-alternative/README.md

   ),
 );
 ```

+## FAQ

+**Q: How do I customize the shimmer colors?**

+A: You can customize the shimmer colors by setting the `baseColor` and `highlightColor` properties.

+**Q: How do I change the speed of the shimmer animation?**

+A: You can change the speed by setting the `duration` property.

+**Q: Can I use ShimmerAlternative with other widgets like ListView or GridView?**

+A: Yes, you can use ShimmerAlternative with any widget.

+### Contribution Guidelines
+## Contribution Guidelines

+Thank you for considering contributing to Shimmer Alternative!
+Here are some guidelines to help you get started:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature/your-feature`).
+6. Create a new Pull Request.

+Please ensure your pull request adheres to the following guidelines:
+- Describe the changes in detail.
+- Update documentation if needed.
+- Write tests for new features.
+- Ensure code passes all tests and lints.

 ### Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or find a bug, please create an issue or submit a pull request.